kshitijcode/scale-it/README.md

    ```
 The above script also runs the unit tests and generates the html test report in the core directory.

+This script runs on a Mac/Linux machine.
+For Windows, please run the commands manually.

 ## Running Unit Tests